-I was adopted at age three by a black family in Omaha, Nebraska.
-From the time of my adoption up until three years ago, I knew nothing about my natural parents.
+I was adopted at age [four] by a black family in Omaha, Nebraska.
+From the time of my adoption up until [four] years ago, I knew nothing about my natural parents.
 In fact, while I had been curious now and then, it wasn't until I got married and had children of my own that I found the motivation and desire to actually take action on the subject.
-Even then, it took some prodding by my wife to become active in an actual search.
+Even then, it took [a lot of] prodding by my wife to become active in an actual search.
+[AND I THANK HER IN MY HEART EVERY DAY FOR IT!!!]

 As luck would have it, just as I began my search, my natural mother found me first.
 She was living in California (and still is) as do her daughters (even though technically half, they are my sisters to me) and their families.
 About ten months later I also found my biological father and six more brothers and sisters, living back in his native country, Nigeria.
 And then there is the "Prince" story.